18F/product-guide/_pages/define/roadmap.md

 ## Considerations: A good roadmap...

-- Is a plausible plan for achieving long-term goals that informs a pragmatic plan for achieving short-term goals.
+- Is a plausible plan for achieving long-term goals that informs a pragmatic plan for achieving short-term goals

-- Is higher fidelity in the short term, and fuzzier the further out it goes.
+- Is higher fidelity in the short term, and fuzzier the further out it goes

-- Defines short-term goals clearly enough that the value to be delivered is clear and it is possible to estimate the level of effort needed to achieve the goals.
+- Defines short-term goals clearly enough that the value to be delivered is clear and it is possible to estimate the level of effort needed to achieve the goals

-- Surfaces known dependencies and risks.
+- Surfaces known dependencies and risks

-- Tracks back to measurable outcomes (metrics) that support the strategy and vision.
+- Tracks back to measurable outcomes (metrics) that support the strategy and vision

-- Is understandable to key stakeholders, who are then able to explain it to others.
+- Is understandable to key stakeholders, who are then able to explain it to others

 ## Activities: How to get there